 There are 2 answers:

-- The time between when a Buyer’s purchase offer is accepted and until that Buyer becomes the official homeonwer, aka the transaction process is referred to as escrow.
+- The time between when a Buyer’s purchase offer is accepted and until that Buyer becomes the official homeowner, aka the transaction process is referred to as escrow.
 Some people say “we are in escrow” or “we got into escrow” – this means we are in contract/offer got accepted and the transaction is in progress.

 - Escrow is a neutral third party that works with everyone involved in a transaction.
-The Escrow company is one and the same with the Title company in Bay Area and it collects payments from the Buyer and Lender and distributes the funds to the Seller, insurance companies, and county/city, realtors.
+The Escrow company is one and the same as the Title company in Bay Area and it collects payments from the Buyer and Lender and distributes the funds to the Seller, insurance companies, and county/city, realtors.
 We made a neat video detailing just how escrow works, watch it here 🙂

 What is Title?